 - Duplicate and incomplete reports are in the system: There are many instances of duplicative reports and some reports do not contain all the necessary information.

 - Existence of a report does not establish causation: For any given report, there is no certainty that a suspected drug caused the event.
 While consumers and healthcare professionals are encouraged to report adverse events, the event may have been related to the underlying disease being treated, or caused by some other drug being taken concurrently, or occurred for other reasons.
 The information in these reports reflects only the reporter's observations and opinions.

 - Information in reports has not been verified: Submission of a report does not mean that the information included in it has been medically confirmed nor it is an admission from the reporter that the drug caused or contributed the event.

-- Rates of occurrence cannot be established with reports: The information in these reports cannot be used to estimate the incidence (occurrence rates) of the reactions reported.
+- Rates of occurrence cannot be established with reports: The information in these reports cannot be used to estimate the incidence (occurrence rates) of the events reported.

 - Patients should talk to their doctor before stopping or changing how they take their medications.

 Improving data access and transparency are core concepts that drove the development of this FAERS Dashboard.
 The FDA anticipates that this increased transparency will help to spur the submission of more detailed and complete reports from consumers, health care providers and other members of the public.
 Complete and detailed reports are immensely helpful to the agency when identifying safety signals and choosing particular products for further scrutiny.